-Looks for files and creates a file list.
-This action is useful with pre-defined variables, such as % TextFile(file\name)%.
+Looks for files and creates a file list as multi-line text.
+Each file name on new line of text.
+This action is useful with pre-defined variables, such as {TextFile(file\name)}.
 You can create a file list, such as a list of all .Png files, and then use this in a list of actions, such as copying, moving, or deleting files.